Of Bears and Oaks: Finding black bears this Fall

 Alkaloids are the chemical weapons of the botanical world.
 For us humans, these alkaloids are what create drugs, poisons, and medicines.
 Caffeine is a good example this.
 It’s technically a neurotoxin that will drop insects dead when they consume it.
 But for you and me, it clears away the fog in the morning and gets us going.

 For oaks trees, the chemical weapon of choice comes in the form of tannins.
 This is the same stuff that turns your tea brown, and the sluggish waters of a swamp black.
-Tannins, or tannic acid, is extremely difficult for animals to digest and can even kill some animals if they ingest enough of it.
+Tannins, or tannic acid, is extremely difficult for animals to digest and can even kill if enough is ingested.

 While there are many different species of white oaks, the key characteristic for identifying these trees is the lobes on the leaves.
-In this photo above, you can see the soft rounded corners.
+In the photo above, you can see the soft rounded corners of the leaves.
 Red oaks, on the other hand, have sharper points (bristles) instead of lobes.
 Understanding the difference between red and white oaks can mean the difference between filling memory cards full of photographs of black bears this fall or simply going for a walk in the woods.
+This is fieldcraft at its finest.

 While there’s around ninety different species of oaks in North America, we basically have three “types”: live, red, and white.